programmfabrik/fylr-install/customization/restore-easydb5.md

 * Direct the easydb to include the passwords, described [here](https://docs.easydb.de/en/technical/api/user/#returning-password-hashes).

+* The root password is a special case: You probably want to set the destination fylr’s root password to a secure one.
+Especially when you install a fresh fylr or drop the databse and thus reset the password to the insecure `admin`.
+Production data should not be migrated into an instance were it is not protected by a secure password. `fylr migrate` treats the root password like this: During the migration, root’s password will be set to the value it has had at the start of the migration in fylr.
+So do not expect it to have the value of the easydb’s root password.

 * Allow purging in your fylr instance.
 Either in a fylr.yml: